GSA/cto-website/content/techradar/technologies/innovative-authentication.md

 ## Companies and Contracts

-`DISCLAIMER: GSA in no way endorses or recommends any particular company.
+{{< usa-alert heading="Disclaimer" type="warning" slim=false icon=true >}}GSA in no way endorses or recommends any particular company.
 The information listed below is intended to provide some centralized resources of current companies actively developing innovative authentication.
 Inclusion or omission from this list merely reflects the limited resources available to the team generating this report.
-Many of the statements below rely on each company’s self-assertions rather than this team’s assessment of a given capability.`
+Many of the statements below rely on each company’s self-assertions rather than this team’s assessment of a given capability.{{< /usa-alert >}}

 There are a wide variety of companies providing various types of Authentication tools, hardware and software.
 Within this space we’re looking to focus mainly on the software provided which enables the hardware to implement security controls for access to virtual and physical space.